 This update released for the first time in UMD-2 the WMS service from EMI, and provided 18 updates to products already in the UMD-2 repository.
 These updates (6 from IGE and 11 from EMI) provided new features and bug fixes.

-EGI rust nchors
+EGI Trust Anchors

 Total number of updates: 6